 - 1. See what is already available for use. - 2.
-Sort the listed content to see the best suitable items first.

-- 3. See all available details of the picked Marketplace resource. - 4.
+Sort the listed content to see the best suitable items first. - 3.
+See all available details of the picked Marketplace resource. - 4.
 When decided, quickly start customising the chosen resource from Marketplace. - 5.
 Publish created content for others to use. - 6.
-Hide content published before. - 7.
-Ensure that the resources published on Marketplace by one user stay editable by just the user that published them. - 8.
-Provide more information about the content that is being added to the Marketplace. - 9.
-Preview how the content will be seen on the Marketplace.
+Hide the content that was published before. - 7.
+Provide more information about the content that is being added to the Marketplace. - 8.
+Preview how the content will be seen on the Marketplace. - 9.
+Ensure that the resources published on Marketplace by one user stay editable by just the user that published them.